 Library Hours and Service

 The library is open from 7:45 am to 5:00 pm, Monday through Saturday, throughout most of the year.
-It is closed on Sundays, school or legal holidays, and announced days for inventory.
+It is closed on Sundays, school or legal holidays, and announced days for inventory or other purposes.
 Upon entering the library, a client must present a validated LST ID card with his/her photo on it.
 Bags, brief cases, knapsacks, umbrellas, etc. must be left in the depository boxes found near the entrance.